Having a clean sandbed in your saltwater aquarium can sometimes seem like a distant dream.

 Suitable for Beginners: | Some experience and a certain setup are required to keep them long-term |

-In fact, this species of goby does its job a little too well.
+This species of goby does its job a little too well.

-A sand sifting Diamond Goby may constantly move sand around and sprinkle particles all over the corals you keep on the bottom.
+A sand-sifting Diamond Goby may constantly move sand around and sprinkle particles all over the corals you keep on the bottom.
 You’d likely need to blow them off once or twice a week or simply reposition them.

 Users who keep Diamond gobies sometimes complain that the fish creates sandstorms in the tank.